 "Because the way we came in had been collapsed behind us," Mero said.
 A pregnant silence hung in the air, and everyone avoided the Professors gaze.

 "But I'm sure it was an accident," he added, waving the silence off.
 "They wouldn't trap their own citizens in a place like that."

-"The real reason that we struggle to avoid the Old Homes is because we need to build above them," Thelote said, watching the drizzle from through the open window.
+"The real reason that we struggle to avoid the Old Homes is because we need to build above them," Mero said, watching the drizzle from through the open window.
 The ember in his pipe glowed brightly.
 He exaled a lungful of smoke.
 There was a sorrow in his voice.

 "With how little bare landmass there is on Jhoutai, especially on the mainland, it's hard to find good ground to build a city on.
-Most of us are building right on the coral, praying to the Wheel that the land beneath us isn't going to cave in at any moment.
+Most of us are building right on the coral, praying to The Wheel that the land beneath us isn't going to cave in at any moment.
 The Procession did a lot of that trial and error for us, they found the stable places to build.
 So we often built near there, too."

 Calersa asked the question that had been burning in his mind for days.
 "So we know where they are, why didn't we go in and handle them?"

 "People don't go to try and destroy the Old Homes because all the times we've tried have come with grevious lostt.
 People die down there.
 Painful, pitiful deaths, Calersa.
 The Verin weren't just making Sazashi, you know?
 When the Procession fell those cities were full of all sorts of meta tech, tech the Old Homes have taken, consumed, weaponized.
 There's some consistencies, but every time you go down there it's to discover some fresh hell.
-Most of the time we go down there and destroy one divinorium or Soluma, but a lot of the Old Homes have backups, or they just grew beyond even working like that anymore."
+Most of the time we go down there and destroy one Divinorium or Soluma, but a lot of the Old Homes have backups, or they just grew beyond even working like that anymore."

 The class was silent, a shiver ran through them.